pistonpoek/74th-arena/README.md

 Special objects can be placed in the arena using the [arena world](#arena-world) data pack.
 The objects, [`berry_bush`](world/datapacks/arena_world_v1.13/data/arena_world/function/berry_bush/make.mcfunction), [`campfire`](world/datapacks/arena_world_v1.13/data/arena_world/function/campfire/make.mcfunction), [`countdown`](world/datapacks/arena_world_v1.13/data/arena_world/function/countdown/make.mcfunction), [`elevator`](world/datapacks/arena_world_v1.13/data/arena_world/function/elevator/make.mcfunction), [`loot`]((world/datapacks/arena_world_v1.13/data/arena_world/function/loot/make.mcfunction)), [`start_position`](world/datapacks/arena_world_v1.13/data/arena_world/function/start_position/make.mcfunction) and [`token`](world/datapacks/arena_world_v1.13/data/arena_world/function/token/make.mcfunction) can be made using the following function by replacing the respective name.

 #### Make function
-    \function arena_world:[name]/make
+    /function arena_world:[name]/make

 Further more animal spawn location can be marked by using the following command for either a [`land`](world/datapacks/arena_world_v1.13/data/arena_world/function/animal/land.mcfunction) or [`water`]((world/datapacks/arena_world_v1.13/data/arena_world/function/animal/water.mcfunction)) spawn position.

 #### Mark animal spawn location
-    \function arena_world:animal/[land | water]
+    /function arena_world:animal/[land | water]

 ## Adjust data
 The [data packs](#data-packs) set default data that can be adjusted manually.
 Changing data is completly optional, but allows modification of behavior without having to modify the data pack files.
-Data that can be adjusted can be inspected by running the `\data get storage` command.
+Data that can be adjusted can be inspected by running the `/data get storage` command.

 ## Additional functions

 Other functions that can be used from the [data packs](#data-packs) include a function to spawn an angry wolf as a threat to the players.

 #### [Spawn threat function](world/datapacks/arena_world_v1.13/data/arena_world/function/threat/wolf/spawn.mcfunction)
-    \function arena_world:threat\wolf\spawn
+    /function arena_world:threat/wolf/spawn

 [^1]: I would be pleased to hear better references to the originial world author Flashness or the original upload for the world used.